 Professor Can Bayram

-Dr. Can Bayram is an Intel Alumni Endowed Faculty Scholar & an Associate Professor in the Department of Electrical and Computer Engineering and a resident faculty at the Nick Holonyak, Jr Micro and Nanotechnology Laboratory, University of Illinois at Urbana-Champaign, IL, USA.
+Dr. Can Bayram (Resume, CV) is a Professor and an Intel Alumni Endowed Faculty Scholar in the Department of Electrical and Computer Engineering, and a resident faculty at the Nick Holonyak, Jr Micro and Nanotechnology Laboratory, University of Illinois at Urbana-Champaign, IL, USA.

 In all aspects of modern life, we utilize semiconductor technologies.
 From lighting to communication and computing to transportation, we rely on semiconductors for comfort, safety, and sustainability.
-Prof. Bayram understands, controls, and exploits semiconductor technologies and creates an innovative research and education platform considering the needs of not only the current but also of the next generation.
+Prof. Bayram understands, controls, and exploits semiconductor technologies and creates an innovative research and education platform considering the needs not only of the current generation, but also of the next.

 Dr. Bayram is the recipient of the International Union of Pure and Applied Physics Young Scientist Medal, the IEEE Nanotechnology Council Early Career Award, the IEEE Electron Devices Society Early Career Award, NSF CAREER & AFOSR Young Investigator Awards amongst many other (inter)national awards.
 He is an SPIE Fellow.